microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 }
 ```

-We also need to call this method in our constructor.
+You also need to call this method in your constructor.

 ```typescript
 // file: src/panels/HelloWorldPanel.ts